 My absolute worst job was, unfortunately, during a time of minimal monies in college.
 This means that I had to keep that job much longer than I liked.

 Honestly, I don’t remember the job title but my primary duty was this: take the chicken off the rotisserie and pull the meat off the bones.

-It was at a Boston Market.
+It was at a Boston Market in Orlando.

 And, it didn’t matter that the chicken was damn hot since it was fresh from the rotisserie.
 I wasn’t allowed to use a knife or any other type of utensil to remove the meat.
 Just hands in a pair of those thin rubber gloves.
 The kind that offer no protection from chicken meat so hot that it felt like it came straight from the fires of hell.

 As if that wasn’t torture enough, imagine coming home with greasy fast food chicken smell every day.
 It even made my car reek.

 Whenever I have a frustrating day of making money from home – such as problems with my internet connection or the kid next door who bounced a basketball outside for 10 hours last Saturday which interrupted my entire work day – I just think back on how bad day jobs can be in comparison.

 Even the shittiest day of making money online doesn’t leave me smelling like fast food chicken grease and with hands eternally red from the hot chicken meat burns.
 And best of all – no asswipe manager hovering over my shoulder.